Fenugreek: benefits, dosage, contraindications

 Anorexia ✪✪✪✪✪

-Fenugreek is traditionally recognized for its appetite-stimulating properties, a use that finds theoretical backing in the increased activities of pancreatic and intestinal lipases observed in animal studies.
-Although there are no controlled studies available to confirm these effects in humans, regulatory organizations such as Commission E have approved the internal use of fenugreek seeds to combat appetite loss.
-Similarly, the European Scientific Cooperative on Phytotherapy (ESCOP) recommends fenugreek as an adjunct therapy in the case of anorexia, and the European Medicines Agency (EMA) acknowledges it as a traditional herbal medicinal product used for temporary appetite loss.
+Fenugreek has traditionally been recognized for its appetite-stimulating properties, a use that finds theoretical support in the increased activities of pancreatic and intestinal lipases observed in animal studies.
+Although no controlled studies are available to confirm these effects in humans, regulatory bodies such as Commission E have approved the internal use of fenugreek seeds to combat loss of appetite.
+Likewise, the European Scientific Cooperative on Phytotherapy (ESCOP) recommends fenugreek as an adjuvant therapy in cases of anorexia, and the European Medicines Agency (EMA) recognizes it as a traditional herbal medicinal product used for temporary loss of appetite.

 Posologie